Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 - doc strings for RDSDatabaseConnector class in db_utils.py
 - Clean up misisng values file using a .ipynb file
 - Update details in this file

+# Project Outline
+1. Extracting Data from the Cloud
+2. Exploratory Data Analysis (EDA)
+3. Analysis and Visualisation

+## 1. Extracting Data from the Cloud
+In order to begin the data analysis, I first needed to extract and clean the data.
+To do this, I created a class called __RDSDatabaseConnector__ in a new file, db_utils.py, which has the sole purpose of extracting the data.
+In total, there are 5 different methods in this class namely:

+1. init
+2. load_credentials
+3. initialise_SQLAlchemy
+4. data_to_Pandas_df
+5. df_to_csv

+Below is a brief outline on each method.
+Further information on the RDSDatabaseConnector class can be found using help(RDSDatabaseConnector) after the class has been imported to your computer.

+### 1. init
+This magic method simply initialises the instance attributes with the values that have be passed as arguments.
+In the RDSDatabaseConnector class, there is only one attribute initialised in this method, which is 'self.credentials'.

+### 2. load_credentials
+The purpose of this method is to load the credentials yaml file so that this information can later be used to connect to the RDS.
+I had to create a credentials yaml file with the necessary information and import the yaml Python package prior to this step.

+### 3. initialise_SQLAlchemy
+Now that the the credentials had been loaded in Python, the next step was to use the information to connect to the SQLAlchemy engine and load the data.
+In order to create an SQLAlchemy, the engine package first needed to be imported from sqlalchemy.

+### 4. data_to_Pandas_df
+Finally, the required data had been extracted.
+However the format of the data at this point was not ideal for data analysis, hence a method was created to convert this data to a pandas dataframe.
+This resulted in the data being encompassed in a variable name called 'pandas_df'.

+### 5. df_to_csv
+Unfortunately, a pandas dataframe can only be viewed in Python and so is not easily accessible after each coding session.
+To solve this inconvenience, I converted the data to a csv, which means that the data can be saved locally on my computer and can also be accessible to any peers that I wish to share the raw data with.

+## 2. Exploratory Data Analysis (EDA)

+## 3. Analysis and Visualisation